Phallus indusiatus: Culinary

-Bioactive properties
+Traditional medicine

-Medicinal properties have been ascribed to Phallus indusiatus from the time of the Chinese Tang Dynasty when it was described in pharmacopoeia.
-The fungus was used to treat many inflammatory, stomach, and neural diseases.
-Southern China's Miao people continue to use it traditionally for a number of afflictions, including injuries and pains, cough, dysentery, enteritis, leukemia, and feebleness, and it has been prescribed clinically as a treatment for laryngitis, leucorrhea, fever, and oliguria (low urine output), diarrhea, hypertension, cough, hyperlipidemia, and in anticancer therapy.
-Modern science has probed the biochemical basis of these putative medicinal benefits.
+Traditional medicine properties have been ascribed to Phallus indusiatus in a Chinese Tang dynasty pharmacopoeia.
+The fungus was used to allegedly treat inflammatory, stomach, and neural diseases.
+Southern China's Miao people continue to use it traditionally for a number of afflictions.
+It has been prescribed as Traditional Chinese Medicine as a treatment for laryngitis, leucorrhea, fever, and oliguria (low urine output), diarrhea, hypertension, cough, hyperlipidemia, and in anticancer therapy.